AmeriCodes/python_studies/intermediate_python/intermediate_notes.md

 ### Higher Order Functions - Functions that can receive and/or return other functions.

+In Python, a higher-order function is a function that can receive other functions as arguments and/or return them as a result.
+This means that functions can be treated as values and manipulated flexibly in the code.
+This capability allows for powerful abstractions, such as passing custom behaviors to functions, function composition, and the implementation of functional patterns.
+Higher-order functions are a fundamental part of functional programming in Python.

 ```python
 def apply_operation(func, lst):
     result = []